mrochon/b2csamples/Policies/MultiTenant/Readme.md

 2. Invitation API and custom journey allowing new users to signup/signin to become members of an existing tenant.
 Only tenant owners can create the url and token needed to initiate this journey.
 2. Sign-in journey administrators or members can use to sign in to the SaaS application.
 The provided OIDC token will include, in additional to the usual user identifying data, claims identifying the application tenant, the user belongs to.
 Note that a user may belong to several application tenants.

+Some additional functionality demonstrated in the sample includes:
+1. Combined signin/up, password reset and profile edit journeys
+2. Home realm discovery based on invited user's email, e.g. users with an email whose domain represents a valid AAD tenant are automatically directed to that tenant

 Users may create local B2C consumer accounts (using their email) or use gmail or any Azure AD directory to authenticate.
 A user invited with an email from an existing Azure AD tenant will be redirected to that tenant to authenticate.

 ### Contents